ccnmtl/compiled/content/articles/a11y-rwd-imagemap.md

 (WCAG).
 We also wanted the modules to be compatible with all devices, including print, especially because they are open to public.

-I quickly learned that to this, we couldn’t simply _migrate_ the content over for responsive web design and accessibility.
-The content itself (text, images, table, quizzes, and interactives) _needed some revision_.
+I quickly learned that we couldn’t simply _migrate_ the content over for responsive web design and accessibility.
+The content itself (text, images, table, quizzes, and interactives) _needed to be reworked_.
 We needed to make sure user experience on each device (computer, tablet, smartphone, assistive technologies, and print) is comparable without compromising the quality of the content.

-In this post, I’d like to share with you the process that I went through with one particular content—an imagemap—in one of the module.
+In this post, I’d like to share with you the process that I went through with one particular piece of content—an imagemap—in one of the module.

 {{< figure src="/img/assets/old-phtc.jpg" class="text-center centered bordered responsive" alt="" caption="Image map in the old PHTC module" link="/examples/phtc-imagemap/" >}}